 Smart home systems sync with weather updates or even monitor data from variables to regulate the temperature within the home more efficiently.
 It can also track the number of people in the room at a given point of time to set the ideal temperature.

 While time-activated sprinklers or watering systems are already in use in many homes, IoT enabled smart homes to go a step further to monitor the condition of the soil to see whether it is dry, before automatically irrigating it.

 9. Anti-intrusion Protection

 By activating alarm zones within the home, smart homes can protect themselves against intrusions and keep the house secure.

 Home automation technology is evolving at a rapid pace, and with the various aspects that it can control, it is essential to ensure that everything syncs seamlessly to provide a truly smart experience.
-At TechAhead, we have helped several clients develop web and mobile-based apps for IoT enabled systems.
+At TechAhead, we have helped several clients as an IoT application development company enabled systems.
 Additionally, we train our team in the latest technologies and systems that help us to keep pace with the advancements in IoT and artificial intelligence, which lie at the foundation of smart homes of the future.